Manchester, Buxton, Matlock and Midland Junction Railway: Rowsley to Buxton

 In 1853, a junction was made to the southern end of the Cromford and High Peak Railway now LNWR-owned, at High Peak Junction, and with the latter's support, the Stockport, Disley and Whaley Bridge Railway connected Manchester to the northern end.
 In 1857, with the LNWR's barely concealed support, the SD&WBR then gained permission to extend to Buxton.
 It did so by a roundabout route along a massive escarpment to the east of the Goyt Valley, such that it could never become a through express route.
-Despite an LNWR petition against the Bill and opposition from the SD&WBR, the Midland Railway (Rowsley & Buxton) Act of 25 May 1860 authorised a 15 mi line from Rowsley to meet the SD&WBR at Buxton.
+Despite an LNWR petition against the bill and opposition from the SD&WBR, the Midland Railway (Rowsley and Buxton) Act 1860 (23 & 24 Vict. c. lxvi) of 25 May 1860 authorised a 15 mi line from Rowsley to meet the SD&WBR at Buxton.
 Work started in September 1860, under Frederic Campion, the Midland Railway's Southern Division engineer, then under Alfred Andrew Langley (from 1883 Midland's Chief Engineer).

-It was the first time the Midland had built in such difficult terrain, with steep hills and deep valleys, Buxton itself being some 1000 ft above sea level.
+It was the first time the Midland Railway had built in such difficult terrain, with steep hills and deep valleys, Buxton itself being some 1000 ft above sea level.
 The line followed the River Wye as far as Bakewell, with the complication of the cut and cover Haddon Tunnel, and reached Hassop in 1862 There then followed two viaducts – at Millers Dale and Monsal Dale – and eight tunnels, reaching Buxton in 1863 at almost the same time as the LNWR reached it from Whaley Bridge.
 In 1884 John Ruskin complained of the effect on the dales, saying, "your railway drags its close clinging damnation".

 All this time passengers were having to change at Ambergate, but in the same year, the Midland added a south-facing junction and moved the station to allow through travel from Derby and the south.
 However, there was still the problem of the joint control of the line.